hannesdatta/course-odcm/content/docs/course/project/grading_details.md

 A range of relevant websites and APIs pertaining to the data context is assessed in terms of data availability, research fit & resource use.
 It is clear why the data was ultimately collected from the focal website/API, and not from others (i.e., the website/API emerges as the one that fits best in terms of research fit and resource use; #1.4).

 #### 1.2 Composition (section 2 of your documentation, 20%)

+From your answers to _all questions in section 2 of the documentation template_, the following points need to be addressed:

 - *Entities, linkages, timeframe and algorithmic biases (5%)*
 The composition of the data is described in detail and accessible to novel users of the data.
 Potential users learn about which entities are available in the data set, for what time period, and how they are linked to each other.
 Potential linkages to external data sets are made explicit (e.g., by means of links to external websites or sources that explain more about the used identifiers).
 Potential algorithmic biases have been identified and clearly explained.